-Skill Communication Competency A (Group

-- (Interpersonal Skills) see pp. 52 and 53 • Generic meeting skills (e.g. ensures that appropriate meeting conventions are established and observed, that only relevant safety issues are raised in committee and work group meetings, that meetings are kept to set time limits and that minutes are kept)

-- Negotiation skills to resolve conflict

-- Mediation skills

-- Language suitable to explain complex ideas to different audiences

-- cross-cultural, gender and disability

-- Facilitation skills
+- Communication Competency A (Group Communication), B (Giving Feedback) and C (Interpersonal Skills) - see pp. 52 and 53 - Generic meeting skills (e.g. ensures that appropriate meeting conventions are established and observed, that only relevant safety issues are raised in committee and work group meetings, that meetings are kept to set time limits and that minutes are kept) - · Negotiation skills to resolve conflict - Mediation skills - Language suitable to explain complex ideas to different audiences - Communication techniques taking into account cross-cultural, gender and disability - Facilitation skills